NET-BYU/alpr/README.md

 python3.10 .\alpr_integrated_server.py
 ```

-You now have an openALPR mimic server that stores all its own local data. the server generates three different files:
+You now have an openALPR mimic server that stores all its own local data. the server generates three different files (whose names are set in the config):

 - `alpr_raw_data.jsonl`: contains all the JSON reported by the server, including heartbeat messages.
 - `alpr_parsed_data.jsonl`: contains just the useful license plate data.
 Configurable if you edit the integrated server script.
 - `event.log`: a condensed event log of what the server reports.

-It also stores all the images received in the `plates` folder.
+It also stores all the images received in the (configurable) `plates` folder.
 The server webpage looks like this:

 ![webpage](media/webpage.png)